PipesAndFiltersProject/ProcessorNode/README.md

 ProcessorNode has been implemented in standard C++ version 17.
 Implementation is compiler and OS independent.

-Communication between the Nodes happens over UDP protocol, using JSON messages.
+Communication between the Nodes happens over UDP protocol, using JSON messages called *packages*.
 JSON payload is application specific.
-Payload must be included in a "package":
+Payload must be included in a package:

 ```JSON
 {